RSAstuffs/Geometric-Lattice-Sieve/README.md

 ## Current status of Python implementation
 - On large N, it returns 'failed to find non-trivial factorization', even though a non-trivial is found.
+- Dimension needs to be REALLY high to factor large N.

 ---